 I am a freelance writer, translator and editor in the Russian-speaking world.
 Since finishing a degree in Russian in 2007 I have worked and travelled in Russia, Central Asia, the Caucasus and Eastern Europe.
 I am now based in Norwich, England, where I take on both business and creative projects.

-While working for a wine & spirits research agency (2015-2018) I visited 11 countries (Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, Ukraine, Georgia, Armenia, Azerbaijan, Bulgaria, Greece and Turkey) each year, to meet with alcohol companies, and write reports about consumer trends.
+While working in the wine & spirits industry (2015-2018) I visited 11 countries (Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, Ukraine, Georgia, Armenia, Azerbaijan, Bulgaria, Greece and Turkey) each year, to meet with alcohol companies, and write reports about consumer trends.

 I have spent every spare moment travelling in these places, from little-known cities to remote wildernesses.
 I understand the cultures and histories of each of the former Soviet republics.

-As a freelance writer and journalist I write about travel and culture in the Eurasia region for Lonely Planet, Bradt Guides and Open Central Asia magazine.
-My writing has been included in two anthologies: ‘The Expeditioner’s Guide to the World’ (a story about a train journey with a Chechen family) and Bradt Guides’ book ‘Kidding Around’ (a story about a trip to Bulgaria with my son).
-In the past I have been a features writer for Ukraine International Airlines’ Panorama magazine and The Calvert Journal, among others.
+As a writer and journalist I write about travel and culture in the Eurasia region for Lonely Planet, Russia Beyond, Bradt Guides and Open Central Asia magazine.
+My non-fiction stories have been included in two anthologies: ‘The Expeditioner’s Guide to the World’ (2009; a story about a train journey with a Chechen family) and Bradt Guides’ book ‘Kidding Around’ (2019; a story about a trip to Bulgaria’s Thracian Valley).
+In the past I have been a features writer for Made in Georgia magazine, Ukraine International Airlines’ Panorama magazine and The Calvert Journal, among others.
 I have also spoken about my travels through Eurasia in interviews with Visit Uzbekistan magazine, on the podcast ‘From Samarkand to Issyk-Kul’, and a Youtube live-stream with Russia Beyond.

 To discuss ways to work together, write to me at email@example.com.